 Charlie made the number three spot on the list of top dog names of 2019, moving down a few spots from last year.
 Charlie came in second place on the top ten list of dog names for male pups.

 Another commonly hear dog name, Max, came in at number four.
 However, Max topped the list of the most popular male dog names.
 See what the 50 cutest dog breeds look like as puppies.

 Lucy came in right in the middle at number five.
 Other sources of inspiration that pet owners use to come up with dog names are trending television shows such as The Marvelous Mrs. Maisel and Game of Thrones.
 The name Maisel 1,000 percent and the name Arya Stark increased by 150 percent.
-This is how the American Kennel Club decides new dog breeds.

 The adorable name Daisy comes in at number six.
 Besides flowers, dog owners love using their favorite foods to find inspiration for their dogs’ names.
 The name Rosé is up 183 percent and other dessert-related names such as Cupcake, Cake, and Croissant are on the rise as well.